sfence/luanti/doc/lua_api.md

     -- Available since feature `sound_params_start_time`.

 	keep_time = 0.0,
+    -- Approximate playback duration (from `start_time` to end) in seconds.
-    -- Define time window which allow sound to be sent to players whos comes into hearing distance.
+    -- This is needed to re-send sounds to new players in hearing distance.
-    -- This value is expected to be lees or equal to `sound_lenght - start_time`.
+    -- Unused for looped sounds.

     loop = false,
     -- If true, sound is played in a loop.